nextmarte/nextmarte/README.md

 ## Hey folks, this is Marcus 🎲

 Currently, I'm enrolled in a Master's degree in Administration at PPGAd-UFF, where I research real estate investment funds.
 I have a keen interest in applying machine learning to decision support, economics, and knowledge management.
-In my projects, I primarily use R , but I'm currently expanding my knowledge in machine learning and AI, Python, and SQL.
+In my projects, I primarily use R , but I'm currently expanding my knowledge in machine learning and AI, Python, Linux and cloud.

 <div align="center">